janpastorek/Bachelor-Thesis/README.md

 * NlgGeneticOptimalization - is fully functioning nonlocal game environment where Genetic algorithm optimizes input rotation gates to learn the best possible way to maximize win_accuracy and therefore CHSH value. (could be set also for complex gates)

-* NlgContinuousOptimalization - environment uses NlgGeneticOptimalization to optimize gates that the agent chose each step.
+* NlgContinuousOptimalization - environment uses NlgGeneticOptimalization to optimize gates that the agent chose each step globally.

 I built two Reinforcement learning agents to search these environments: